BY-LAWS OF THE EASTERN PSYCHOLOGICAL ASSOCIATION, INC.

 [c] She/he shall invest surplus funds in securities as authorized by the Directors and be responsible for their custody, and shall promptly report and transmit to the Executive Officer interest earned by such securities.

-[a] It shall be the duty of the Historian to have final custody of all permanent records of the Association.
-She/he shall maintain an on-going historical record of the affairs of the Association, and annually shall add to the permanent records an historical resume of the affairs of the Association for that year.
+6. DUTIES OF THE HISTORIAN: It shall be the duty of the Historian to insure that all permanent records of the Association are retained in such a manner that they can be made available to any individuals desiring historical information concerning the society .
+She/he shall annually add to the permanent records information regarding the affairs of the Association for that year.

-The Past President shall serve as the Chair of the Elections Committee and shall fulfill the duties and obligations of Board members at large.
+7. DUTIES OF THE PAST PRESIDENT: The Past President shall serve as the Chair of the Elections Committee and shall fulfill the duties and obligations of Board members.

-The Program Committee Chair shall be appointed by the Board of Directors in consultation with the members of the Committee, shall be a non-voting member of the Board of Directors during her/his term of office, and shall be responsible for directing the activities of the Program Committee as authorized in Article VIII, § I. When possible he/she shall have served at least one year on the Committee.
+8. DUTIES OF THE PROGRAM COMMITTEE CHAIR: The Program Committee Chair shall be appointed by the Board of Directors in consultation with the members of the Committee, shall be a non-voting member of the Board of Directors during her/his term of office, and shall be responsible for directing the activities of the Program Committee as authorized in Article VIII, § I. When possible he/she shall have served at least one year on the Committee.

 1. PROGRAM: